 By some estimates, nearly 75% of the American public have some level of anxiety about visits to the dentist.
 That means you have an uphill battle trying to comfort new patients who will be coming to your office for the first time.

-Showing is often more effective than telling, which is why video is a great tool for starting your relationship on the right foot and helping them feel at ease by answering some of the biggest questions and concerns they will have.
+Showing is often more effective than telling, which is why dental office videos are a great tool for starting your relationship on the right foot and helping them feel at ease by answering some of the biggest questions and concerns they will have.

 What is the doctor like?